|Nutritional Guidelines (per serving)|

 In a medium bowl, mix the pomegranate juice, vinegar, and honey, and let sit for 10 minutes.
 Whisk in the oil and adjust the seasonings.
 Mix in pomegranate seeds and chives, if using.
 Refrigerate until ready to serve.
 Stir thoroughly before using.

 Remove 1/2 cup of the pomegranate vinaigrette to another container and refrigerate.

 Season salmon fillets with salt and pepper, if desired.
 Lay them in a 13x9-inch glass or ceramic pan and pour over remaining vinaigrette.
 Turn fillets to coat with vinaigrette.
 Cover with plastic wrap and refrigerate for at least 20 minutes but no longer than 3 hours.

 Meanwhile, heat a large, indoor tabletop grill or outdoor grill.
-Place salmon on the hot grill, cover and cook for 1 minutes.
-Give fillets a quarter turn to get crosshatch grill marks and continue to cook for 3-4 more minutes or until salmon is done to your liking.
-Usually it takes 5 minutes per 1/2" of thickness.
+Place salmon on the hot grill, cover and cook for 1 minute.
+Give fillets a quarter turn to get cross-hatch grill marks and continue to cook for 3-4 more minutes or until salmon is done to your liking -- typically 5 minutes per 1/2" of thickness.
 Discard vinaigrette used for marinating.